NielsDegrande/pipelines/README.md

 ln -s $PWD/data/fixtures/input $PWD/data/input
 ```

-Run the pipeline with: `temp` or `python -m template`.
+Run a pipeline with: `pipes --pipeline sample` or `python -m pipelines --pipeline sample`.

 ## Initialization TODOs

-- Search for 'template' or 'Template', and replace all occurrences.
 - Decide if you need docs in this repository, else delete `docs`.
 If yes, then set up GitHub pages.
+- Decide if the docs are for this repo alone, or for a larger project.
+If so, change the scoping of the docs.
 - Add CD if relevant.
 See `.github/workflows` to get started.
 - Add branch protection.
 - Read through the `Initial Commit` you will make, and replace any remaining placeholders and dummy text.